Explore FREE downloadable educational materials.

 - There are currently two varicella (chickenpox) vaccines used in the United States: Varivax, a live chickenpox virus vaccine and ProQuad, a combination measles-mumps-rubella-varicella (MMRV) live virus vaccine, both produced and distributed by Merck.
 The CDC recommends children receive a first dose of chickenpox vaccine between age 12 and 15 months, and a second dose between age 4 and 6;

 - Mild side effects, such as redness, rash, or pain at the injection site, as well as fever, have been reported following chickenpox vaccination.
 More serious side effects of chickenpox vaccine include meningitis, pneumonia, seizures, full body rash, allergic reaction, and death.
 Mild side effects following MMRV vaccination include rash, redness, or pain at the injection site, fever and swelling of the glands in the neck or cheeks.
 More serious side effects of MMRV vaccine may include loss of hearing, meningitis, pneumonia, full body rash, seizure, coma, brain damage, severe allergic reaction, and death;

-- Chickenpox vaccine is reported to be between 70 and 90 percent effective at preventing chickenpox and between 90 and 100 percent effective at preventing moderate to severe illness from chickenpox infection.
+- Chickenpox vaccine is reported to be between 80 and 85 percent effective at preventing chickenpox and more than 95 percent effective at preventing severe illness.
 The widespread use of chickenpox vaccine in the U.S. has substantially increased the rate of shingles infections in adults, as a natural boost of immunity from exposure to chickenpox in the environment is no longer occurring;

-- As of September 1, 2022, there have been more than 188 claims filed in the federal Vaccine Injury Compensation Program (VICP) for injuries and deaths following chickenpox vaccination, including 12 deaths and 176 serious injuries;
+- As of September 1, 2023, there have been 193 claims filed in the federal Vaccine Injury Compensation Program (VICP) for injuries and deaths following chickenpox vaccination, including 12 deaths and 181 serious injuries;